Here are a few epiphanies I have learned since I left home and moved to Provo. I have a strong testimony of the truthfulness of these things.

 6) So CHOOSE to see the good and be the good.

 7) Our bodies are AMAZING.
 Find something active that you love to do.
 And then embrace it!
 Whether it be running or swimming or yoga or hiking.
 Go for it.
-Not only does working out help you reach your body's full potential.
-But it also helps you come closer to God.
+Not only does working out help you reach your body's full potential, but it also helps you come closer to God.
 When I run or workout, I am always made more aware of the amazing gift that my body is.
 Heavenly Father is the master creator and we are His greatest creations.
-I just love working out because it helps remind me of my gratitude to Him and I feel like it's my way of expressing my appreciation for such a wonderful gift.
+I just love working out because it helps remind me of my gratitude to Him and I feel like it's my way of expressing my appreciation to Him for such a wonderful gift.

 "Only through opposition can we learn the lesson of mortality for eternity."